DataTalksClub/mlops-zoomcamp/03-orchestration/README.md

 ## 3.0 Introduction: ML pipelines and Mage

+- What is MLOps
-- Why do we need ML operations?
+- Why we need to operationalize ML
 - How Mage helps MLOps
-- Mage setup
 - Example data pipeline

 ## 3.1 Data preparation: ETL and feature engineering